kaxap/rmq/README.md

 // short syntax for consumer queue with x-queue-mode: lazy args
 ```

-Note that lazy queues is often used when a queue is expected to be frequently flooded.
-In lazy mode RabbitMQ flushes the messages on disk when possible.
+Note that lazy queues are often used when a queue is expected to be frequently flooded.
+In lazy mode RabbitMQ pages out the messages on disk when possible.
 For more information see https://www.rabbitmq.com/lazy-queues.html